jsa2/CloudShellAadApps/readme.md

 ## After initial run
 - nvm use 14, is only needed in cloud shell
+- If you are having problems with the tool start by ensuring, that existing installation of the tool does on exist in cloudShell: ``admin@Azure:~$ rm CloudShellAadApps/ -r -f``

 ### Checking results again
 ```bash
 cd Cloud CloudShellAadApps